-We subdivide the host population into two age groups, considering age-specific differences in vaccination schedules, mortality, and contact patterns.
+We subdivide the host population into two age groups, considering age-specific differences in vaccination schedules, mortality, and contact patterns [21, 22].

-Figure 1: Transfer diagram for a vaccination model with two age group
+Figure 1: Model diagram for a measles vaccination model with two age group

 The model structure is shown in the transmission diagram in Figure 1.
 Two doses of measles vaccine were incorporated: MMR1 for age group 1 (6 months), and MMR2 for age group 2 (12 months).
 The model is described by the following system of differential equations.